cosminc98/books-recommender-sagemaker-fm/README.md

 </br>

 We draw the following conclusions:
-* The percentage of terrible recommendations (with true rating of 0) decreases from 40% using the baseline to 10% using our model for top 25, and from 35% to 18% for top 100.
+* The percentage of terrible recommendations (with true rating of 0) decreases from 40% using the baseline to 12% using our model for top 25, and from 35% to 18% for top 100.
-* The percentage of excellent recommendations (with true rating of 10) increases from 24% using the baseline to 43% using our model for top 25, and from 25% to 44% for top 100.
+* The percentage of excellent recommendations (with true rating of 10) increases from 24% using the baseline to 44% using our model for top 25, and from 25% to 44% for top 100.
-* This means that our model, while not achieving a great improvement in mean absolute error compared to assigning the mean rating to every sample, is capable of assigning slightly higher predicted ratings to books that were actually good, which is all that we care about when we are ranking samples to recommend.
-Our model had a mean absolute error of 0.383 and the baseline of 0.405 (the predicted ratings were normalized between 0 and 1).
+* This means that our model is capable of assigning slightly higher predicted ratings to books that were actually good, which is all that we care about when we are ranking samples to recommend.

 In Figure 3 we see almost the same information, but we binarize the true book ratings into "Relevant" or "Not Relevant", where "Relevant" means a rating of at least 7.
 With our model, we have 68% relevant samples vs. 60% with the baseline in the top 25 samples.
 For the top 100 samples, our model has 75% relevant samples and the baseline